WatchDogStudios/RAGE-UI/README.md

+# RAGEBGC-UI
+Components for RAGE: Battleground Chronicle's UI.

+## What this is for
+We've made the RAGEBGC UI Open-Source so that people could have an example on how to create UI for RAGEBGC within their creations/gamemodes.

+## Libraries Used
+- Coherent Gameface
+- Daisy UI
+- React
+- Sass (SCSS)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).